Air travel costs to jump in April

 For passengers, the surge translates into heavier travel bills, especially for longer flights.

-Airlines must submit applications to impose the new surcharges in time, and the conversion for international fares is set at 1$ = P58.11.
+Airlines must submit applications to impose the new surcharges in time, with conversion for international fares set at 1$=P58.11.